spongioblast/node-red-contrib-local-mihome/README.md

 ## Adding device support

 If you want to add device support, you can make a PR or add request in discussions.
-Check [supported devices](https://github.com/maxinminax/node-mihome/blob/master/DEVICES.md) in `node-mihome` package and use node [template](nodes/template) for boost development.
-Additional information you can find in [contributing guide](CONTRIBUTING.md).
+Check [supported devices](https://github.com/maxinminax/node-mihome/blob/master/DEVICES.md) in `node-mihome` package.

 ## Examples